 Combines amazing 300-ppi high-resolution display, sleek design, effortless page turn feature, and built-in adjustable light to create a truly top-notch reading experience.
 It also holds a charge for days and stores thousands of your favorite books.

 It's a costly model, but considering the quality and features you get, it's an investment that's worth the price.

-Improved 6.8-inch 300 dpi screen allows for more text or larger type sizes.
+Improved 6.8-inch 300-ppi screen allows for more text or larger type sizes.
 Screen warmth can be set to user preference or on a schedule.
-USB-C port is welcome addition.
-Light weight was pleasant in our user testing.
-Water resistant to splashes and immersion.
+USB-C port is a welcome addition.
+The light weight was pleasant in our user testing.
+Resistant to splashes and immersion.

-Swipe controls felt inconvenient for managing functions to our tester.
+Swipe controls felt inconvenient for managing functions for our tester.